- Home /

 The profession must claim its rightful place in education discussions

-Teachers need to take the lead in debate on education policy, Australian Education Union Federal President Correna Haythorpe told delegates at Federation’s Annual Conference on Monday.
+Teachers need to take the lead in debate on education policy, Australian Education Union Federal President Correna Haythorpe told delegates at Federation’s Annual Conference.

 “Teaching is often challenging yet very rewarding, but our jobs are made much harder by wholesale education reforms implemented by governments without consulting and working with the teaching profession,” Ms Haythorpe said.